Want to write for HG101? Hooray! Please read the below.

 Total – $150

 You can submit an invoice at the same time you submit your article.
 However, be aware that we don’t issue payment until the article is published.
-The amount of time that takes depends on how many submissions are in our queue, but it could be anywhere from one to two months, or even longer.
 We’ll keep you in the loop as to when we have something solidly scheduled.
 Please note that we NEED an invoice before we can disburse payment.

 In exchange for payment for these articles, you are giving the rights to publish your work on HG101.
 You still have the rights to republish the work on your own blog, sell it to another site, or basically do what you want with it.

 The central idea of any article should be: Why is this game interesting?
-It seems to be a common misconception that you only write articles about topics that you’re a huge fan of, but this doesn’t necessarily need to be the case.
-I’ve written a lot about Altered Beast and Alien Syndrome, two games I don’t care for much – but I’m a huge Sega fan, so I have this obsessive desire to be comprehensive.
-Even in these cases, you need to be able to identify what made these games popular.
+For example, take two Sega games from the 80s, Altered Beast and Alien Syndrome.
 For Altered Beast, it was the huge graphics, and the sense of power you get from turning into huge monsters and smashing things.
 For Alien Syndrome, it’s all about the creepy atmosphere, the grotesque monster designs, the sense of urgency, and the fact that it rips off one of the best action movies ever made.
 Remember, just because you don’t specifically like something, doesn’t mean that there isn’t anything interesting about it.
 They were popular at some point for a reason, right?
 You need to figure out what they reason is.

 Your articles should try to stay away from fanboy gushing and aim towards being balanced.
 All games have flaws, and talking about weaknesses isn’t bashing it, it’s just to give the reader a clearer idea of what to expect.
 Plus, be sure to analyze why a given title failed or was received poorly.
 Lots of people are eager to blame shortsighted critics or poor marketing plans, but in reality, cult games are usually obscure for a reason, because there’s some element of the gameplay or graphic design that gamers might find off-putting.
 Like the graphics and characters of Psychonauts and Beyond Good and Evil were cool and interesting and all, but perhaps a bit too weird for most people to accept.
 You’ll want to analyze these, and give the reader some kind of idea of what side of the fence they’ll fall on.
-Try to be objective too.
+Browse message boards for various games and see how it received, what elements are well liked and what aren’t.
 Obviously, if you’re trying to get people to play it, you’d want to skew more towards the positive, but definitely address both sides.

 Try to avoid wordiness at all cost.
 Your pieces should be detailed but still succinct.
 The biggest changes I make in articles is deleting extraneous information or rewording sentences to make them flow better.
-Try to avoid small sentences, and try to cram as much as possible without turning it into a run on.
 Also, remove any redundant information.
 If you’ve already established that the graphics are awful and the control sucks, you don’t need to bring it back up again in your conclusion sentence.
 Conclusion sentences aren’t even always necessary, depending on how you’ve written the rest.

 Bad: “I think the graphics are outstanding.”